nickbnf/glogg/doc/documentation.markdown

 `.*` will match any sequence of character on a single line, but _glogg_ will only display lines with a space and the word `connection` somewhere after `Created a`

+In addition to the filtered window, the match overview on the right hand side of the screen offers a view of the position of matches in the log file.
+Matches are showed as small red lines.

 ## Using filters

 _Filters_ can colorize some lines of the log being displayed, for example to